Frederick Berkeley, 5th Earl of Berkeley

-Frederick Augustus Berkeley, 5th Earl of Berkeley (24 May 1745 – 8 August 1810) was a British peer.
+Colonel Frederick Augustus Berkeley, 5th Earl of Berkeley (24 May 1745 – 8 August 1810) was a British peer and militia officer who served as the Lord Lieutenant of Gloucestershire from 1766 to 1810.

 Origins and education

-Berkeley was the eldest son and heir of Augustus Berkeley, 4th Earl of Berkeley by Elizabeth, daughter of Henry Drax, of Ellerton Abbey, Yorkshire.
+Berkeley was the eldest son and heir of Augustus Berkeley, 4th Earl of Berkeley, by Elizabeth, daughter of Henry Drax, of Ellerton Abbey, Yorkshire.
 He succeeded his father in the Earldom and as 13th Baron Berkeley in 1755.

 Career

 In 1766, Berkeley was appointed Lord Lieutenant of Gloucestershire, High Steward of Gloucester, Constable of St Briavels, Warden of the Forest of Dean and Colonel of the South Gloucestershire Militia, which he commanded until his death.
-He served as a colonel in the army in 1779 and 1794 when his regiment was embodied for full-time service.
+He served as a colonel in 1779 and 1794 when his regiment was embodied for full-time service.